plblum/jivs/docs/Jivs_API.md

 ```
 ### Caching
 Rules configuration is cached by default.
-The cached artifact is `ValidationManagerConfig`, not `ValidationManager`.
+The cached artifact is `ValueHostsManagerConfig`, not `ValueHostsManager`.
-This lets Jivs reuse static configuration while still creating a fresh runtime `ValidationManager` each time you need one.
+This lets Jivs reuse static configuration while still creating a fresh runtime `ValueHostsManager` each time you need one.

 Use the `disableCache: true` option when you do not want a `configure()` call to read from or write to the cache.
 ```ts